 Whose arcane lyrics I might never know.

-These are glimpses from different parts of Manali but the experience I should really dedicate this post to is my day at Solang Valley.
-Friends had told me that I’d see remnants of snow even in the month of March but nothing prepared me for the stunning white valleys with lush grey mountains peeking from here and there.
+These are glimpses from different parts of Manali but the experience we should really dedicate this post to is our day at Solang Valley.
+Friends had told us that we’d see remnants of snow even in the month of March but nothing prepared us for the stunning white valleys with lush grey mountains peeking from here and there.
 When the bus began ascending the hilly road, it was as if we’d begun an ascent into a different world.

 There was a wispy coolness in the air